World Trade Symposium

-Jonathan T. FriedCoordinator, International Economic Relations & Personal Representative of the Prime...
+Jonathan T. FriedCoordinator, International Economic Relations and Personal Representative of the Canadian...

 Jonathan T. Fried

-Coordinator, International Economic Relations & Personal Representative of the Prime Minister for the G20
+Coordinator, International Economic Relations and Personal Representative of the Canadian Prime Minister for the G20

 Mr. Fried is the Personal Representative of Prime Minister Justin Trudeau for the G20, and Coordinator for International Economic Relations at Global Affairs Canada, with a horizontal mandate to ensure coherent policy positions and government-wide strategic planning in international economic organizations and fora regarding e.g., Canada-Asia and other international trade and economic issues.